inabikarilibrary/inalib/inapedia/tournaments/lemonade/xgoujin5.md

-# XBackdraft #4 Goujin
+# Goujin #5

-XBackdraft #4 Goujin was the fourth edition of the [Lemonade XBackdraft](bdmain.md) tournament series for its premier Goujin league.
+XBackdraft #5 was the fifth edition of the [Lemonade XBackdraft](xbdmain.md) tournament series for its premier Goujin league.
 8 players participated.

 Tier: National :brazil: